 Mobx looked weird at the beginning because in the whole documentation they use ES2017 decorators, wich are still in an early draft release, so not yet stable, and this means I had extra babel dependencies to install (…the whole babel setup to compile jsx templates was not enough yet…) in order to transpile them.
 Yes, I know I could have used mobx without decorators, but wrapping any component and any method in a mobx function didn’t seem to be a valid and maintainable solution to me.

 Once I wired everything up I realized that also my eslint tests weren’t working anymore because of the decorators.
 I had to install babel-eslint to solve the issue.
 I wrote my first components but I soon realized that mobx was not really preventing unexpected updates coming from the part of my code that should not have any right to write into my stores or update them: in mobx you can prefix your store actions but “it’s just for the glam” because it won’t prevent overriding any observable property of your store as it is a normal object

 store.message = ‘hello’ from any component of your application!?!

 In the end I understood that mobx tries to emulate wrongly what Vuex does in a much better and smarter way for Vue.js so I uninstalled the useless node dependencies bloat and moved forward

 The Redux Solution

-Anytime I work with redux I need to go back to its documentation because its core concepts are so complicate that my mind struggles retrieving them puking them out as soon as I stop working with it.
-I started implementing redux in my project though but after a couple of hours of refactoring I understood that my code kept growing and it was already 3 times bigger than before due to the amount of boilerplate code required by redux (ActionTypes, Actions, Reducers, connect…).
+Anytime I work with redux I need to go back to its documentation because its core concepts are so complex that my mind struggles retrieving them puking them out as soon as I stop working with it.
+I started implementing redux in my project, though, but after a couple of hours of refactoring I understood that my code kept growing and it was already 3 times bigger than before due to the amount of boilerplate code required by redux (ActionTypes, Actions, Reducers, connect…).
 At this point I decided to add some helpers to simplify at least the components’ store actions/props connections and I decided that I could live with it.